pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 def clean_title(title):
     """
     Attempts to return the first character of the title.
-    Raises the same error with a friendly message if the input is invalid.
+    Raises the same error with a friendly, custom error message if the input is invalid.
     """
     try:
         return title[0]